The MGA With An Attitude

 On all number plates the lettering for "The M.G.
 Car Company Ltd." was very slightly raised from the background, as was the perimeter border and all other background lettering.
 This was chemically etched, causing the black background at the same time, as the plate is otherwise perfectly flat on the back.
 The black patina can rub off with time.
 Notice on this plate the raised lettering is still clearly legible even where some of the black background has been removed.
 Reproduction plates will most often be black chemical photo print on steel plate or clear and black anodized aluminum, but in most cases perfectly flat with no raised lettering.

-For the original numbers on my early plate, the part of the Car No or Engine No which came before the serial number digits appears to have been engraved (cut with a small milling cutter).
+For the original numbers on the early plate, the part of the Car No or Engine No which came before the serial number digits appears to have been engraved (cut with a small milling cutter).
 The numeric chassis number appears to have been stamped without distorting the back of the plate, probably done on a machine prior to attachment to the car.
-The engine number appears to have been stamped with considerable distortion of the plate, as though it was hand stamped after being attached to the car.
-This probably left an impression in the heater shelf, but maybe not in the frame goal post, as there was cork packing in between.
+The engine number appears was stamped with considerable distortion of the plate, as it was hand stamped after being attached to the car.
+This will leave an impression in the heater shelf, but maybe not in the frame goal post, as there was cork packing in between.

 At 10:58 PM 3/11/2008 -0600, Chris Ramirez in Austin, Texas, wrote: